ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

     export VOL_CKAN_STORAGE=`docker volume inspect docker_ckan_storage | jq -r -c '.[] | .Mountpoint'`
     echo $VOL_CKAN_STORAGE

-We won't need to access files inside ``docker_pg_data`` directly, therefore we'll skip the shortcut.
+We won't need to access files inside ``docker_pg_data`` directly, so we'll skip creating the shortcut.
 As shown further below, we can use ``psql`` from inside the ``ckan`` container to run commands against the database and import / export files from ``$VOL_CKAN_HOME``.